DFE-Digital/npq-registration/app/views/api/guidance/get-started.md

 Providers need to use a unique authentication (bearer) token to connect to the API.

-<a href="continuing-professional-development@digital.education.gov.uk">Email us</a> if you do not already have this token.
+[Email us](mailto:continuing-professional-development@digital.education.gov.uk) if you do not already have this token.
 We'll send it via secure email.

 The tokens do not expire.